-Your drive for life is set on high, after all what else could have pushed you to that final mile and beyond the finish line?
+Your drive for life is set on high, after all, what else could have pushed you to that final mile and beyond the finish line?
 For some it’s coffee, others it’s tea, but it is the rush of a brand new day that gets you out of bed and one step closer to your goals.
 Given the right direction to follow, and the support at your side, with your demonstrated self-motivation, determination and tenacity behind you, you can take any business that extra distance.

 Critical Thinking Abilities

 Remember that time the bridge was out?
 Or when your tent poles broke under the weight of the overnight snow?
-Or how about that time mice got into your food bag and killed a few day’s supply?
+Or how about that time mice got into your food bag and killed a few day’s supplies?
 While everyone has been in a situation that wasn’t included in the plans, for many instances it didn’t mean game over.
 Instead, by evaluating the elements, assessing the assets and making a most-informed decision, plans have changed and obstacles hurdled.
 This kind of thinking-on-your-toes ability is valuable in all aspects of life and career.

 Physical and Mental Capabilities

-If you are applying for a job that would require some physical movement, then riding your bike across the country or swimming across Lake Michigan is clear example of your abilities.
+If you are applying for a job that would require some physical movement, then riding your bike across the country or swimming across Lake Michigan is a clear example of your abilities.
 The other side of things, the part that doesn’t necessarily have such tangible definitions as miles ran or vertical climbed, is the mental capabilities that pushed you forward.
-You might describe it as fool-hearty or as a lack of common sensibility when it’s day 13 of pouring-down rain and your thigh muscles feel like balloons about to pop, but in the end your are stronger from these experiences, both physically and mentally.
+You might describe it as fool-hearty or as a lack of common sensibility when it’s day 13 of pouring-down rain and your thigh muscles feel like balloons about to pop, but in the end, your are stronger from these experiences, both physically and mentally.

 It all seems to boil down to this, such easy words to use but a hard concept to truly understand.
-Big adventures have a way of rearranging some of the hard wiring in our brains, infusing new capabilities and perspectives with every step and turn of the wheel.
+Big adventures have a way of rearranging some of the hard-wiring in our brains, infusing new capabilities and perspectives with every step and turn of the wheel.
 It can be subtle, like a beard trying to grow, but the person you become after a big trip is different from the person who started one.
 Whether it was the plentiful exercise or the insightful moments, perhaps even just the ego-boost from an accomplishment, that person you are now because of your big adventure is the perfect candidate for your dream job or position.